-Students who deliberately undertake to schedule their time are not ones who have decided to spend all their time studying and doing nothing else.
-They usually have decided to use efficiently the time they have to spend studying anyway, and to "de-sensitize" themselves to the many distractions that are commonly occurring.
+Students who schedule their time have decided to "de-sensitize" themselves to the many distractions that are commonly occurring.

 What does this "desensitizing" involve?
 It means removing oneself from constant day-to-day, hour-to-hour decisions.
 A workable time schedule can make decisions for you, thus desensitizing you to momentary distractions.
 And, an hour of study in one course is not disturbed by wondering when you will study for another course, or when you'll be able to get out and have some fun.
 An adequate schedule includes those for you.

 Usually a minimum time schedule is best.
 In other words, plan what you know is necessary, and add to it later only if necessary.
 But plan a schedule you know you can keep, and one that it is important to you to keep.

 First: What courses are you taking?
 (List them on a sheet of paper)

 Second: How many hours do you estimate you should study for each course each week to do a minimum job?

 Third: What is the total minimum hours per week for all courses?

 Fourth: List your present time schedule for the week, including all fixed times, such as classes, labs, club meetings, outside work, travel, eating, and times you go out for recreation (usually leave at least Friday and Saturday evenings open for recreation).

 - Record class and lab times in appropriate day/hour blocks on a schedule sheet.